Frédéric Mistral

 And then comes a moment when the rock suddenly

-I held the notebook from Calendal between my hands, and I leafed through it, full of emotion...
+I tenese on notebook of the Calendal between my hands, and I was reading it, full of emotion...

 […]

-As Mistral spoke his verses to me in that beautiful Provençal language, more than three-quarters Latin, which the queens once spoke and which now only our shepherds understand, I admired this man within myself, and, thinking of the state of ruin in which he found his mother tongue and what he had done with it *...
+As Mistral told me his verses in this beautiful Provençal language, more than three quarters Latin, that the queens once spoke and that now our fathers alone understand, I admired this man within me, and, thinking of the state of ruin where he found his mother tongue and what he did with it *...

 What did he do with it?
-The Félibrige , which he founded with six friends, poets like himself: Joseph Roumanille, Théodore Aubanel, Paul Giéra, Alphonse Tavan, Jean Brunet and Anselme Mathieu.
+The Folibrig he created with six friends, poets like him: Joseph Roumanille, Théodore Aubanel, Paul Giéra, Alphonse Tavan, Jean Brunet, Anselme Mathieu.

-Another remarkable, even masterly work is Lou tresor doù Felibrige, a dictionary of the Oc languages (Gascon, Provençal, Limousin, Languedoc, ....).
-Over 2,000 pages of information (lexicon, dialects, grammar, ethnography).
+Another remarkable work, magisterial itself: Lou tresor from where Feliberge, a dictionary of speakers (gascon, Provençal, Limousin, Languedoc,...)
+More than 2,000 pages of information (lex, dialects, grammar, ethnography).

-The two men enjoyed a long, long friendship, which became tarnished when Daudet published Numa Roumestana caricature of a southern man who upset Mistral.
+Between the two men, a long, very long friendship tarnished when Daudet published Numa RoumestanA caricature of a southern man who pains Mistral.

 Mistral is also the anthem of Provence!